jamcalli/Pulsarr/docs/docs/utilities/02-delete-sync.md

 - **Content Types**: Select movies, ended shows, continuing shows
 - **File Management**: Delete or retain media files from disk
 - **Playlist Protection**: Configure protection playlist names
+- **Tag-Based Options** (when using tag-based mode):
+  - **Required Tag Regex**: Optional regex pattern - content must match this pattern to be deleted (in addition to having removal tag)
+  - **Tracked Content Only**: Only delete content tracked in Pulsarr's approval system
 - **Notifications**: Choose Discord, Apprise, or both
   - **Notify Only on Deletion**: Reduce noise by only notifying when items are actually deleted
 - **Safety Threshold**: Prevent mass deletion with configurable limits